thinkst/canarytokens-docker/README.md

 - we have added a new environment variable to `frontend.env` called `CANARY_AWSID_URL` which allows you to specify a private or different url for the AWS ID token.
 This means you can easily change between accounts.
 (2018-10-17)

+- if you intend to build the image to be run on another system with different architecture, you can build the images with `docker-compose build --build-arg ARCH=<target arch>/`, noting the forward slash at the end of the argument.
+The image will not build correctly if this is not included.

 Setup (in Ubuntu)
 -----------------
 * Boot your Docker host, and take note of the public IP.